All Episodes

 And he also paid former FSB agents.

-And now all of a sudden it's opposition research.
+And now all of a sudden, it's opposition research.

-Well, I mean, but but they also crazy.
+Well, I mean, but they also.

 And Victoria, they lied for a year.

-They said, I don't we don't know.
+They said, we don't know.

 We don't know.